merge-monks/dev-laughter/README.md

 🎨 **Memes & Creativity** – Share fun commits, ASCII art, and jokes.
 📢 **Showcase Your Work** – Get recognized for your contributions!

-> "MergeMonks is not just coding—it's an experience!" 🚀
+> "merge-monks is not just coding—it's an experience!" 🚀

 ---